HildoBijl/stepwise/packages/bernstein-polynomials/README.md

 To check if something is indeed a valid set of coefficients, we have the following functions.

 - `ensureBernsteinCoefficients(coefficients, requireNormalized)` ensures that the received parameter is a valid coefficient array.
 If requireNormalized is true (default) then the coefficients should already be normalized.
 If anything is off, an error is thrown.
-- `ensureBernsteinCoefficientSet(coefficientSet, requiredSkillIds)` makes sure that the provided object is a plain object whose parameters are coefficient arrays.
-If `requiredSkillIds` is given, as an array of strings, then only these skillIds are filtered out of the coefficient set, and they must all be present or an error is thrown.

 ## Moments